 Sage CRM is an ideal platform for companies that need to get more organized.
 However, you can’t just turn on Sage CRM and start using it.
-The calculator below can be used to provide a rough estimate.
+A certain amount of thought must go into setting up Sage CRM.
+The calculator below can be used to provide a rough estimate for the software costs and implementation services required to deploy Sage CRM.
 Please note that the math below is in USD, but for Canadian accounts, it works out to be approximately the same.

 The monthly per user subscription rate to use Sage CRM is based on the number of users as well as whether or not it is integrated to an accounting system or a standalone CRM system.
 To keep it simple, we are using an approximate of $400/user/year for this calculator.

 Sage CRM requires MS SQL Standard Edition (not Express).
 If you do not already have MS SQL, it is often your least expensive option to acquire it through Sage as Sage has an OEM agreement with Microsoft.
 More details are below in the section 'Software Charges common to a Sage CRM Project'.